Nuclear Radiation and Health Effects

 |Total ingestion exposure

-Crews of nuclear submarines have possibly the lowest radiation exposure of anyone, despite living within a few metres of a nuclear reactor, since they are exposed to less natural background radiation than the rest of us, and the reactor compartment is well shielded.1 Film badge data shows average of 0.3 mSv/yr.
+Crews of nuclear submarines have possibly the lowest radiation exposure of anyone, despite living within a few metres of a nuclear reactor, since they are exposed to less natural background radiation than the rest of us, and the reactor compartment is well shielded.1 US Naval Reactors’ average annual occupational exposure was 0.06 mSv per person in 2013, and no personnel have exceeded 20 mSv in any year in the 34 years to then.
+The average occupational exposure of each person monitored at Naval Reactors' facilities since 1958 is 1.03 mSv per year.

 Effects of ionizing radiation